velvia/links/rust.md

 * [Understanding Rust Lifetimes](https://medium.com/nearprotocol/understanding-rust-lifetimes-e813bcd405fa)
 * [Learn Rust with Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) - hilarious.
 * [The Evolution of Rust Programmers](http://antoyo.ml/evolution-rust-programmer) - hilarious look at different coding styles
+* [Fireflowers: Rust in the words of its Practitioners](https://brson.github.io/fireflowers/) - just brilliant commentary on what Rust is.
 * [Rust and the Three Laws of Informatics](https://blog.usejournal.com/rust-and-the-three-laws-of-informatics-4324062b322b) - great detailed guide to how Rust allows developers to uncompromisingly achieve correctness, maintainability, AND efficiency
 * [On Rusts Module System](https://gist.github.com/DanielKeep/470f4e114d28cd0c8d43) - good explanation of paths, naming, modules -- see this when compiler complains about cannot find symbols